 Mt Sill Ski Descent via L Couloir or North Couloir Routes

-2 Days or 3 Days/ Cost: Custom Pricing
+2 Days or 3 Days/ Cost: See Custom Pricing

 Just as with the other California’s 14ers, a Mt.
-Sill ski descent requires commitment, fitness, skill and good decision making.
+Sill ski descent requires commitment, fitness, skill and good decision-making.
 Situated squarely in the middle of the Palisade Range Mt Sill (14,154ft) has been described as having one of most beautiful views in the Sierra.
-Not only is it bless with a great view but also two of the best ski lines of all of California’s 14,000ft peaks.
+Not only is it blessed with a great view but also two of the best ski lines of all of California’s 14,000ft peaks.

 Departure: Big Pine, California,

 Group Size: 4-6 Clients